Table of contents

 Skin color or texture changes near the ankles

-Skin discoloration near the ankles from venous insufficiency may appear as darkening, brown patches, thickening, or tight skin.
+Skin discoloration near the ankles may appear as darkening, brown patches, thickening, or tight, itchy skin, often due to long-standing venous insufficiency.

 These changes are signs of long standing vein pressure and represent more advanced chronic venous insufficiency symptoms.